Who Is This Credit Card Best For?

-Also, since cardholders are automatically upgraded to Silver Elite status, you get 10% more bonus points on all participating brand stays.
+Also, because cardholders are automatically upgraded to Silver Elite status, you get 10% more bonus points on all participating brand stays.
 This means if you spend $500 on a hotel reservation, you’ll earn 3,300 points: 3,000 points for using this card and 300 more points for being a Silver Elite member.

 If you spend $35,000 in a calendar year with this card, you’ll be upgraded to Gold Elite status and earn 25% more bonus points on eligible Marriott stays.

 This card’s rewards earning rate then drops to 2 points per $1 spent on everything else, including other travel purchases, which is a lower rate than some competing hotel cards.